Overview of Chapter One

 Comments on selected exercises

-Exercises 13 and 14 are more abstract.
-They ask if it is possible to find a one-parameter family of a certain type with specified bifurcations.
+Exercise 17 is more abstract.
+The problem asks if it is possible to find a one-parameter family of a certain type with specified bifurcations.

 Exercises 22 and 23 use the bifurcation plane feature in PhaseLines.